Y-Moshe/fxp-generator/README.md

 ```
 And let me know about ur change :), thanks.

-## Contribute Guide, How to add a new option
+## Getting Started, How to add a new option
 The main focus is at just 2 files, ```API.tsx, Data.tsx```.

 ## Step 1